 Instructions

-- Scoop out the seeds and inner pith of the kabocha and cut it into 1 inch (2.5cm) cubes.
+- Scoop out the seeds and membrane from kabocha and cut it into 1-inch (2.5cm) cubes.
 If there are any tough parts on the skin, cut them off.
 Trim all edges of the cut kabocha skin (optional).

-- Place the pieces of kabocha in a pot, skin side down, ensuring as little overlap as possible.
-Add water and bring the mixture to a boil.
+- Place the kabocha pieces in a pot, skin side down, ensuring as little overlap as possible.
+Add water and bring it to a boil.

-- Once it comes to a boil, add A (sugar, mirin, light soy sauce) and cover it with an otoshi-buta.
-Keep it simmering over low heat for 15-20 minutes.
+- Once boiling, add seasonings (mirin, sugar, and light soy sauce), and cover with an otoshi-buta.
+Let it simmer over low heat for 15-20 minutes.

 Notes